idptools/goose/docs/getting_started.rst

 How can I use GOOSE?
 --------------------
-You can use GOOSE from Python or from a Google Colab notebook.
+You can use GOOSE from Python or from Goole Colab.

+NOTE: The colab notebook is currently not up to date, this will be fixed soon (July 2025).
+We also have a Google Colab notebook.
 The Colab notebook can be found `here <https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing>`_.

 Installation - GOOSE takes flight!
 ===================================